 Arashiyama Bamboo Grove

-After visiting the temple, we took the north exit and just after few steps found ourselves in our next destination – Arashiyma Bamboo Grove.
-While its considered as one of the Kyoto’s top sights and the “must see” place to visit, I didn’t like it that much… For someone who has never been before in a bamboo grove or forest, the view will still be something amazing, but in my opinion, the crowd destroys all its magic.
-In Fushimi-inari, despite its popularity, you can admire the torii gates in peace – taking the side paths and strolling off the track – but here the only way to get through the grove is a narrow main path, always full of people.
+Next, we took the north exit and just after few steps found ourselves in our next destination – Arashiyma Bamboo Grove.
+While it’s considered as one of the Kyoto’s top sights and the “must see” place to visit, IMO it’s a bit overrated… For someone who has never been before in a bamboo grove or forest, the view will still be something amazing, but in my opinion, the crowd destroys all its magic.
+In Fushimi-inari, despite its popularity, you can admire the torii gates in peace, taking the side paths and strolling off the track.
+Here the only way to get through the grove is a narrow main path, always full of people.
 I liked much more the Hokokuji Temple’s bamboo garden in Kamakura, near Tokyo.
 Place where you can wander alone between the bamboo stalks, choosing your own paths.

 The main attraction of Arashiyama is the Bamboo Grove, but it’s not the only place worth visiting there.
 Besides the already mentioned Tenryouji Temple, the whole area is filled with many amazing temples and shrines.
 After leaving the bamboo grove, we’ve decided to stroll around in the search of some hidden games, unknown by tourists.
 In this way, we’ve visited a couple of less popular temples.

 After walking like that without a map or any specific aim, we wandered into a residential area of single-family houses.